Israeli Couscous Salad with spinach, tomatoes and a light orange dressing.

 Don’t forget to PIN for later!

-If you’ve made Israeli Couscous Salad, leave a comment and rating below!
-Snap a picture and tag me on Instagram #beyondthechickencoop
+If you’ve made Israeli Couscous Salad, leave a comment and rating below and snap a picture and tag me on Instagram @beyondthechickencoop

 - 2 cups Israeli couscous